Running an offline business certainly has its perks.

-For example, if you pick a name like “example.com,” you will have to go to a registrar, pay a registration fee that costs about $10-15 a year, depending on the registrar for that name.
-Once you’re all set is time to shop around for a good hosting company.
+For example, if you pick a name like “example.com,” you will have to go to a registrar, pay a registration fee that costs about $10-15 a year, depending on the registrar, for that name.
+Once you’re all set it’s time to shop around for a good hosting company.

-Choose a host
+Choose a Host

 Hosting packages varied per company, it can be annual or month-to-month payments, some offer cheap ($3.95 per month) starting packages for the first year and almost always include a free domain for a year.
 Keep in mind that after the first-year prices might be a lot higher (over $100 or more yearly), and your domain will also be $14+ yearly.

 Also, web hosts provide multiple hosting tiers such as shared, dedicated servers, VPS, and WordPress hosting plans.
 Each tier offers different specs and features that you should take the time to analyze.
 I’ll break them down.

 This is the most common and popular type of web hosting.
 Shared hosting is when multiple websites share a large Web server, but each has its own domain.